DefinitelyTyped/tsd/README.md

 }
 ````

-Or if the module exports multiple independent files (eg: for some reason not internally `<reference>`'d):
+If the module exports multiple independent files,eg: for some reason not internally `<reference>`'d:

 ````json
 {